Your submission will be read by one of our slush pile readers. If they feel the work shows potential they will pass the work to the editor.

 We are highly selective, so if you do make it to this point but we don't wish to publish you, you should still regard that as a very positive sign about your writing.

 When we make the decision to publish your manuscript, we will send you an email informing you of our intention.
 This will be followed by our contract: a legal document outlining terms and conditions, rights and financial details.
 A copy of our standard contract is available at: standard contract.
-Basically we will seek to acquire the world-wide English publishing rights for an initial period of five years.
+Basically we will seek to acquire the world-wide English publishing rights for an initial period of ten years.

 Publishing, even epublishing, is a time-consuming and risk-filled business.
 If we offer a contract to publish and you accept, it will commit you to making changes to your manuscript in line with what we believe will make your work commercially and critically successful.